adeharo9/cpp-dotenv/README.md

 ## Dependencies

 **NONE**, for sure! :sunglasses: If it had, it wouldn't follow the basic dotenv principles.
+All the needed libraries are shipped with this repository right out of the box.

 ## Usage